GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/inserting-removing-a-gutenberg-block-in-bulk/en.md

 ## Inserting a block in bulk

-This GraphQL query identifies the 3rd paragraph block in a post (by searching for `<!-- /wp:paragraph -->`) and places the custom block's HTML content right after it (in this case, it is the HTML code for a `core/video` block).
+This GraphQL query identifies the 3rd paragraph block in a post (by searching for `<!-- /wp:paragraph -->`) and places the custom block's HTML content right after it:

 ```graphql
 mutation InjectBlock(